Place? Check. Caterer? Check. Photographer? Check. Makeup artist? Check. Wedding date? Postponed.

 Instead of opting for destination weddings, plan for local weddings.
 The visit will not be safe for some time even after the government relaxes the restrictions.
 Also, consider hosting intimate weddings.

-To ensure location, you select open airfield auditoriums, which can help guests maintain physical distance between each other.
+To ensure location, you select open airfield auditoriums, which can help guests maintain physical distance from each other.

 Select the e-invitation above the printed card.
 Practice social distance and use the time at home to personalize these e-invitations for your guests.
 All your guests coming and going are not safe options in the current scenario.